-If you’re like most parents, from the moment your baby’s placed in your arms you’re overcome with love… and a lot of anxiety.
-You’re responsible for taking care of this tiny person who can’t communicate with you, but needs for you to do everything for them.
+If you’re like most parents, from the moment your baby’s placed in your arms you’re overcome with love… and anxiety.
+You’re responsible for this tiny person who can’t communicate with you, but needs for you to do everything for them.
 Many colds, stomach bugs and mishaps await in the years ahead.
 And how does a parent know when to take an infant to the doctor?

 Here are some typical scenarios that often lead to the question, “Should we head to the ER?”
 Dr. Gina Montion, a pediatrician at Banner Health Center in Arizona, weighs in.